sogaiu/a-tree-sitter-porcelain/README.md

 * Cleaning up files and directories
 * Starting the web playground

-The scripts can be executed on their own but they are also used as recipes for targets of the `Makefile`.
+The scripts can be executed on their own but they can also be used as subcommands from the `atsp` wrapper program.

 ### `util`

-The `util` directory contains some scripts that allow reuse of functionality invoked from the `Makefile` as well as from the task scripts.
+The `util` directory contains some scripts that allow reuse of functionality.
 The hope here was to reduce duplication.

-### `Makefile`

-Makes certain task scripts available for execution via targets.

-_N.B._ It assumes `make` is invoked from the root of the grammar repository (usually by the wrapper script).
-Execution from elsewhere may not yield proper behavior.

 ## Linting Shell Scripts